 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.

 # # #

 Denise Burke serves as senior counsel with Alliance Defending Freedom, where she is a member of the Center for Legislative Advocacy.
-In this role, she works to protect life from conception to natural death and to defend the conscience rights of healthcare professionals.
+In this role, her efforts are directed toward protecting life from conception to natural death and defending the conscience rights of health care professionals.
 Prior to joining ADF, Burke served as vice president of legal affairs for Americans United for Life.
 She began her career with the Judge Advocate General’s Corps, United States Air Force, both on active duty and in the reserve.
 Rising to the rank of lieutenant colonel, she served as an instructor at the USAF JAG School and on the editorial board of the Air Force Law Review.
 In response to the terrorist attacks of Sept.
 11, 2001, Burke volunteered to serve again on active duty.
 In recognition of her service, the Air Force awarded her the Meritorious Service Medal, the National Defense Service Medal, and the Global War on Terrorism Service Medal.
 A member of the state bar of Texas, Burke is admitted to practice before the U.S. Supreme Court, the Court of Appeals for the Armed Forces, and multiple federal district and appellate courts.
 She earned her bachelor’s degree in business management from the University of Maryland, followed by her Juris Doctor from Southern Methodist University.